HoangLayor/Handwritten-Digit-Recognition/README.md

 # Handwritten Digit Recognition using PyTorch

-This project trains a convolutional neural network (CNN) on the MNIST dataset to recognize handwritten digits.
+This project trains a DL model on the MNIST dataset to recognize handwritten digits.

 ## Installation
 ```bash